jarrarhaider1214/docs/pages/user-guide/components/scaling/scaling.md

 **Configuration**

-User can define the MIN and MAX number of nodes.

 Whenever a new node gets launched by autoscaling, CP will fetch its details and show it in Project.
 It will also clean up the details of terminated node from the Project UI.

-Node scaling can only be defined on Project level

-User can’t define scaling on Master pool.
+Node scaling can only be defined for Node Pools but can't be defined for Master Pool (First Node Pool).
+Other than the first Master pool scaling can be defined for all the node pools.

 Now let’s move to step by step process on how to setup Node scaling.